Active and Crypto ETFs top European investors’ wish list

 Invesco also launched a China all-share ETF that only includes A-Shares if they have a stock connect listing.
 The Invesco MSCI China All Shares Stock Connect UCITS ETF (MCHN) is listed on the London Stock Exchange (LSE) with a TER of 0.35%.
 Link

 UBS Global Asset Management has launched the UBS (Irl) ETF plc – MSCI World Socially Responsible UCITS ETF (USD) A-acc n Xetra and Börse Frankfurt.

 WisdomTree has launched the WisdomTree Energy Enhanced – EUR Daily Hedged ETC on Xetra and Börse Frankfurt.

 In the US, Putnam Investments has made its first move into the ETF market, aiming at a spring launch of portfolio-protected products.
 The active manager intends to launch four ETFs and will be replicating existing mutual fund strategies.
-FT Link
+Link

 Dimensional Fund Advisors has laid out the timeline for converting nearly $26 billion worth of mutual funds into exchange-traded funds.
 The Texas-based firm will turn four equity funds into ETFs “on or about” June 11, according to a Wednesday filing with the U.S. Securities and Exchange Commission.
 That puts the $601 billion manager on course to be only the second issuer to undertake a conversion.